BhaaLseN/UnrealMessageBusDemo/README.md

 It implements an Actor Component which is intended to be placed on a Character, which listens to its `OnJumpNow` Event to act accordingly (that is, to jump).

 ### Initialization
-When `BeginPlay` is called, create an instance of `FMessageEndpoint` by using [`FMessageEndpoint::Builder()`](https://docs.unrealengine.com/latest/INT/API/Runtime/Messaging/Helpers/FMessageEndpointBuilder/index.html) with a given Endpoint name.
+When `BeginPlay` is called, create an instance of `FMessageEndpoint` by using [`FMessageEndpoint::Builder()`](https://docs.unrealengine.com/latest/INT/API/Runtime/Messaging/Helpers/FMessageEndpointBuilder/index.html) with a given Endpoint name (which is only used for debugging purposes, and does not influence how message are delivered).
-The Endpoint name identifies...well, the endpoint used to talk to this server.
-It needs to be the same on the client, otherwise messages will not reach.

 To indicate which messages the Endpoint handles, call the [`FMessageEndpointBuilder::Handling()`](https://docs.unrealengine.com/latest/INT/API/Runtime/Messaging/Helpers/FMessageEndpointBuilder/Handling/2/index.html) method and pass the message type as template parameter, along with the method to be called when such a message arrives.